James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Stress Reduction and Behavior Changing Techniques for Your Dog

 Stress reduction strategies are an extremely important component of the treatment plan.
 Stress is one of the main contributors to the development and worsening of compulsive disorders and, thereof, it should be addressed in an efficient manner.
 This can be achieved by increasing the dog’s daily amount of exercise and mental stimulation.

 How Does One Mentally Stimulate a Dog?

-Start by throwing the food bowl away and replace it with a food dispensing toy.
+Start by throwing the food bowl away and replace it with a food-dispensing toy.
 Also, you can start by teaching the dog some basic obedience tricks.
-Learn how to clicker train your dog and implement positive, reward-based training techniques to your daily routine.
-The use of synthetic, appeasing pheromones could also be a useful tool since they effectively reduce the dog’s stress levels; depending on the stressor type, you can choose between pills, a collar or a diffuser.
+Learn how to clicker train your dog and implement positive, reward-based training techniques into your daily routine.
+The use of synthetic, appeasing pheromones could also be a useful tool since they effectively reduce the dog’s stress levels; depending on the stressor type, you can choose between pills, a collar, or a diffuser.
 There is also a spray with a valerian-based formula which can work very well with some animals.

 Behavior Modification Techniques

 Behavior modification techniques should also be implemented.
 Let’s imagine the pica behavior gets worse when the dog is left alone.
 You can use desensitization and counter-conditioning techniques to help create a positive association with the owner’s absence and, therefore, reduce the stress and anxiety levels.
 Basic obedience can also play a vital role in the recovery process, simply by teaching the dog not to touch an object on cue.